Jefferson Davis Birthplace

 In the late 19th and early 20th centuries, Todd County experienced economic shifts.
 The decline of tobacco as a cash crop and the rise of agriculture mechanization led to a shift towards dairy farming and the production of dairy products.
 This shift allowed farmers to adapt to changing market demands and maintain their livelihoods.
 Over time, Todd County also saw the establishment of schools, churches, and other vital community institutions that continue to serve residents to this day.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Todd County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Todd County, Kentucky.

 • 1820 - Todd County is established as a county in Kentucky